COM and ActiveX Debugging

 This section provides tips on debugging COM applications and ActiveX controls.

 In This Section

-Provides links to the larger sections of the debugging documentation.
-Information includes: what's new in the debugger, settings and preparation, breakpoints, handling exceptions, edit and continue, debugging managed code, debugging Visual C++ projects, debugging COM and ActiveX, debugging DLLs, debugging SQL, and the user interface references.
+First look at the debugger Provides links to the larger sections of the debugging documentation.
+Information includes: what's new in the debugger, settings and preparation, breakpoints, handling exceptions, edit and continue, debugging managed code, debugging C++ projects, debugging COM and ActiveX, debugging DLLs, debugging SQL, and the user interface references.